dotlonely/ships-biscuits/README.md

 # ships-biscuits
 A quick 2d ocean simulation using Pico-8.
-Utilizing the sum of sines to produce a psuedo-random wave on each run.
+Utilizing the sum of sines to produce a pseudo-random wave on each run.
 Currently, the position each pixel is being calculated in the draw loop so it lacks efficiency at a wave number higher than 25.

 In order to run this file, you will need to have pico-8 until I use a tool to export it to a standalone file.